 Setting up Xcode for Cocoa Development with Fire

-Fire (or rather the Elements compiler) rrequires a Mac with the latest Xcode to be installed for Cocoa development.
+Fire (or rather the Elements compiler) requires a latest Xcode to be installed on your Mac for Cocoa development.

 - Download Xcode: Mac App Store

 Once Xcode is installed, Fire should pick it up automatically.
 If it does not, you might need to explicitly select set the Command Line Tools option in Xcode, as shown below:

 Working with Multiple Xcode Versions

 If you have multiple versions of Xcode installed on your Mac and want Elements to use a specific version (of if the one version of Xcode you have installed is for some reason not detected by default), you can explicitly select a version of Xcode from the "Command Line Tools" dropdown in the Xcode Preferences window: